 The City of Jefferson is proud to be designated a Tree City USA – a program sponsored by the National Arbor Day Foundation.

-Our department on a four-year cycle will prune the trees that have been planted in the City right-of-way.
+Our department is on a four-year cycle will prune the trees that have been planted in the City right-of-way.
 It is our goal to encourage healthy, strong trees.

 If you are interested in obtaining a street tree in the City right-of-way, please contact the office to be placed on the list.
 There is no cost to the property owner for this program.